 A Sterling Heights resident since 2003, I took an interest in city politics early in 2010 when the administration began advocating strongly for an 18% property tax increase.
+Since then I have learned a great deal about what politics truly are all about, how an important, large American city should best be run, and how Conservative ideals fit into local politics.

 What does being an Independent Conservative Mean?